wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 Wazuh agents can run in a wide range of operative systems, but when it is not possible due to software incompatibilities or business restrictions, you can forward Syslog events to your environment.
 This is a common use case for network devices such as routers or firewalls.

-Since every communication with Wazuh Cloud is performed through the Wazuh agent, you will have to configure the agent to forward the Syslog events.
+Since every communication with you environment is performed through the Wazuh agent, you will have to configure the agent to forward the Syslog events.
 To do so, you have several options:

 - `rsyslog on Linux`_